Release date: 17th July 2019

 Prescription DetailsAlso present were prescription details showing medication histories, orders, and purchases.

 Redacted screenshot of a medication related to mental health

 Many of the document present in the dataset are the explanation of benefits (EOB) documents common with health insurers that explain how much of a particular claim was covered and the reason why.
 Many are explanations of payments, the documents received by providers from insurers who are paying claims.

 These documents often contain personal information such as contact details, insurance policy numbers, and employer details.
-But more damaging is that they often contain details of the medical treatment being billed, opening yet another vector of medical history on the individuals exposed.
+But more damaging is that they often contain details of the medical treatment being billed, opening yet another attack vector of medical history on the individuals exposed.

 Other common insurance forms other than EOBs were present as well.
 In those cases where the insurer was reimbursing money to an individual, repayment methods were present, including in some cases cash cards with full details, including CVV.

 Redacted screenshot of reimbursement document, including payment card details

 Billing and Payment InformationSome of the most obviously sensitive data were the billing and payment details present in many of the exposed files.
 These include the cost and payment schedule of treatments, and in some cases, bank account and routing numbers, and even full scans of checks.

 Redacted screenshot of document containing bank account information

 Fraud is a possible consequence of such information being leaked, since a single check contains the data necessary to impersonate some kinds of electronic payments.